-1.3.1.2.2 Reduction of the volume by composting of organic material
+1.3.1.2.2 Reduction of the volume by composting of organic material economics and traditional habits of people.

-The fraction of organic material in MSW in the SADC region vary and can range up to 70% depending on social economics and traditional habits of people.
 High contents of organic material results in generation of odors, flammable gases, proliferation of vermin and production of leachate with consequent potential for contamination of groundwaters.
 Segregation at source of organic material is viable for vegetable markets and restaurants and can provide un-contaminated material to be converted into fertilizers and sold to farmers.